Finidi George

-George Finidi (born 15 April 1971), known as Finidi George, is a Nigerian professional football coach and former player who is currently the head coach of Nigeria Professional Football League club Enyimba F.C.
-As a player, he played as a right winger.
+Finidi George (born 15 April 1971) is a Nigerian professional football coach and former footballer who played as a winger.

 After making a name for himself at Ajax in the Netherlands – being a leading figure in a team which won eight major titles, including the 1995 Champions League – he played several years in Spain with Real Betis, also having a brief spell in England before retiring.

-Finidi was an important member of the Nigeria team during the 1990s, appearing in two World Cups.
+Finidi was a member of the Nigeria team during the 1990s, appearing in two World Cups.

-Finidi played throughout his footballing career for Nigeria with his iconic number 7 jersey.

-In September 2021, Enyimba F.C. named Finidi as their new head coach.

 Club career

 Ajax

 Born in Port Harcourt, Finidi played for three clubs in his country.
 In 1993, he arrived at AFC Ajax alongside compatriot Nwankwo Kanu.
-His impact with the Amsterdam side was immediate as he scored four goals in 27 games to help them win the Eredivisie title, which was also achieved in the following two seasons; additionally, as a starter, he appeared in consecutive UEFA Champions League finals, winning the 1994–95 edition against A.C.
-Milan.
+His impact with the Amsterdam side was immediate as he scored four goals in 27 games to help them win the Eredivisie title, which was also achieved in the following two seasons; additionally, as a starter, he appeared in consecutive UEFA Champions League finals, winning the 1994–95 edition against AC Milan.

 Real Betis

-On 10 July 1996, Finidi moved to Spain and signed with Real Betis for 1,024 million pesetas, where he netted in three digits in nearly every season, with the Andalusians finishing fourth in his first year, which also brought a Copa del Rey final loss to FC Barcelona (2–3 after extra time), where he scored; before joining the club he was close to moving to Real Madrid, but the deal fell through.
+On 10 July 1996, Finidi moved to Spain and signed with Real Betis for 1,024 million pesetas or 6 million euros, where he netted in three digits in nearly every season, with the Andalusians finishing fourth in his first year, which also brought a Copa del Rey final loss to FC Barcelona (2–3 after extra time), where he scored.
+Real Betis has deemed the Nigerian as one of their most spectacular signings; he played an illustrious part in a magnificent team consisting of Alfonso, Robert Jarni, Alexis, Roberto Ríos, and Juan Merino.
+While at the club, Finidi was consecrated with the nickname: "the playful shadow."
+Prior to joining Real Betis, he was close to moving to Real Madrid, but the deal fell through.

 Mallorca and Ipswich Town

 After Betis' relegation from the top flight in 2000, Finidi stayed one more year in Spain with RCD Mallorca, after which he joined Premier League team Ipswich Town, managed by George Burley, for £3.1 million.
 He scored twice in a 3–1 victory over Derby County at Portman Road but underperformed overall, with them also suffering relegation; he was released from contract in June 2003.

 In November 2003, the 32-year-old Finidi underwent a trial at former club Mallorca, following which he signed with the Balearic Islands team, helping them finally finish in 11th position after constantly battling relegation.
-He retired from the game in the summer.

 In mid-November 2010, Finidi returned to Betis as its director of international football.
 He continued, however, to live in Palma, Majorca, where he had relocated to after his retirement.